nancchan/saas-customer-onboarding-business-systems/documentation/data_quality_report.md

 **Review:**

-Customer records were reviewed using information such as customer name, email address, and account information.
+Customer records were reviewed using information such as customer name, email address, and Account information.

 **Result:**